 No Israeli wine through.
 Weird, but wine brands are American mostly.
 Well, it is a good place for alcohol-tasting.

-Generally, Jewish food culture is progressing in Moscow.
+Generally, Jewish food culture in Moscow is progressing.
 That is true that you still can`t easily grab a falafel in the street café when walking and you have to make an effort to find a really good hummus.
 However, a plenty of Jewish restaurants and cafes, which have been opened recently makes us think that it is changing.
 Looking for a new food experience?
 Welcome to Moscow!

 Most Popular Posts